Edward Holmes Jewitt

 Edward Holmes Jewitt (1849–1929) was a Pre-Raphaelite artist working in stained glass and other media.
 He was one of the two chief designers, along with Carl Almquist, for the Lancaster firm of Shrigley and Hunt, producers of stained-glass windows and church-fittings.
 In recent years his work has begun to be studied and admired, though claims that he was a genius have not gone uncontested.

 Ancestry and youth

 Edward Jewitt's grandfather, Arthur Jewitt, authored books on the subjects of local history, perspective and geometry.
 One of his uncles, Llewellynn, was a wood-engraver, art historian, journalist and antiquary; another, Orlando, was also a wood-engraver, specialising in the illustration of works on Gothic architecture.
 A third brother, Henry, was an employee of Orlando, and Henry's son Edward was thus brought up in a family of working artists well-versed in church history and church architecture.
-His childhood was spent in Headington, Oxfordshire, and after the age of eight in London.
+Jewitt was born and brought up in Headington, Oxfordshire, and after the age of eight in London.
 Nothing is known of his formal education or initial employment, but in September 1877 he was taken on as a stained-glass designer by Arthur William Hunt of the Lancaster firm of Shrigley and Hunt.